laurenthanhvo/foodcom-overpromise-analysis/README.md

 - **Binary**:
   `desc_has_delicious`

-Any rows missing these features are dropped so the model never “peeks” at post-publication data (e.g. actual user reviews).
+Any rows missing these features are dropped so the model never “peeks” at post-publication data (for instance actual user reviews).

----

 ### Why Binary Classification?
 There are exactly two outcomes—“mismatch” versus “not mismatch”—so binary classification is the natural choice.

----

 ### Evaluation Metric
 I used the **F₁-score** rather than plain accuracy because the positive class
 (`mismatch = 1`) is very rare (~0.65% of all recipes).
 F₁ balances precision (avoiding false alarms) and recall (catching true mismatches).

----

 ### Time-of-Prediction Justification
 All features (`n_ingredients`, `minutes`, etc.) are known immediately upon publication.
 I deliberately excluded any later data—no post-publication edits, user comments, or subsequent ratings—so the model truly simulates “real-time” predictions.

----

 ### Train/Test Split & Class Balance